ymichel/Geolocation-Plugin/readme.txt

 == Screenshots ==

 1. Editing a post
-2. Viewing the location in a post
+2. Viewing the location in a post; setting: plain text
+3. Viewing the location in a post; setting: simple link w/hover
+4. Viewing the location in a post; setting: simple map (static)
+5. Editing a page for embedding a map for all (filtered) locations
-3. Showing all posts providing location information
+6. Viweing all posts providing location information

 == Changelog ==